Adverse Driving Conditions

 • High winds

 • Poor visibility due to smoke or dust storms.
-Must visit the link to know more.
+You must visit the link to know more.

 • Hazards created by other vehicles on the road

-• Mechanical issues with the vehicle, such as flat tires or engine trouble
+• Mechanical issues with the car, such as flat tires or engine trouble

 • Traffic delays caused by construction zones or crashes